dharinparekh/Clipper-Co/README.md

 >> cd windows
 >> python gui.py
 ```
-for android just install the apk
+For android just install the apk.
+(Currently only tested on Android 7.0+)

 ## Demonstration of the app
 click the below image to view the video